 Rosemary might be one of the most revered herbs throughout our history.
 It was believed to contain powerful medicinal benefits with almost magical powers.
-Now science is telling us that the powerful bioactive compounds in the herb may indeed give it potent medicinal properties, from dealing with hair loss to managing chronic conditions like diabetes and Alzheimer’s.
+Now science is telling us that the powerful bioactive compounds in the herb may indeed give it potent medicinal properties, from dealing with hair loss to managing chronic condition like diabetes.
 Rosemary tea is one of the most convenient ways of taking the herb.

 What is Rosemary Tea?